 Place the half lemon, quartered, in a mixing glass.
 Add the honey syrup (a mixture of 1 part honey dissolved in 1 part water).
 Muddle the lemons, squeezing out all of the juice and expressing the oils from the peel.
 Add the sage and muddle again to gently bruise the leaves.
 Add the tequila, ice and shake very hard until chilled.
 Double strain into an ice-filled Collins glass.
 Garnish with a sprig of sage.

 Some of you might recognize a smash drink by the technique with the lemon.
 If you have made the Gin Basil Smash, you could think of this cocktail as a riff on that.
 It’s similar in that they both are smash drinks that use fresh herbs.
 Instead of gin, we have tequila, and in place of the basil we use sage.
 Even the sweetener has been changed to make use of honey syrup.
 You could probably try agave nectar with great results too.
-I love the Gin Basil, but I must say, this riff is fantastic and refreshing.
+We love the Gin Basil, but must say, this riff is fantastic and refreshing.

 You may also recall the Trident Cocktail from a few weeks back.
 This is a popular riff on the Negroni.
 Created by Robert Hess, the success of his Trident is attributed to careful selection of alternate ingredients.
 According to Hess, he created this drink so he could make use of peach bitters.
 By swapping aquavit for gin, Cynar for Campari, and sherry for vermouth, the Trident is a testament to how far you can take a riff and still be successful.

 There are plenty of other examples that are more subtle.
 For instance, the Rob Roy is really just a Manhattan that uses Scotch whisky.
-Sometimes, as I have often suggested, simply using different bitters in a cocktail is enough to transform the flavor, and many riffs on classic recipes do just that.
+Sometimes, as we have often suggested, simply using different bitters in a cocktail is enough to transform the flavor, and many riffs on classic recipes do just that.
 Cocktails with liqueurs can be changed by subbing another.
 Replacing simple syrup in a recipe with one or more liqueurs can create wild or exotic results.
 Try using lemon instead of lime, dry vermouth instead of sweet, agave instead of honey—the possibilities seem endless.

 Of course, the possibilities are not endless, but this is how we experiment, and the results can often surprise you.
 It should now come as no surprise why it’s important to understand the classics.
 With so many cocktails out there that are already riffs on one old recipe or another, it helps to recognize where they started.
-Even if you only know one cocktail, I encourage you to create a riff of your own.
+Even if you only know one cocktail, we encourage you to create a riff of your own.
 Try a different base spirit, alter the sweetener, swap the souring agent or play with a different liqueur.
 You might re-invent a drink that already exists, or you could stumble onto a new favorite.

 Is there a cocktail you make differently than most recipes?
 Have you made your own riff on a classic?
 Did you ever run out of one ingredient and surprise yourself with a delicious substitution?
-Let me know in the comments below, and have a safe Fourth of July!
+Let us know in the comments below, and have a safe Fourth of July!